-- be (or have recently been) living in a 'tied' house; - be in need of affordable retirement housing i.e. are not able to buy a home of your own or a share of a home under our shared ownership scheme (with your application also including a means test) and, - have a minimum of 15 years stipendiary service by the time you retire.
+- be (or have been) living in a 'tied' house during your ministry; - have retired from active ministry within the Church - be in need of affordable retirement housing i.e. are not able to buy a home of your own or a share of a home under our shared ownership scheme (as part of your application, we will do a means test) and, - have a minimum of 15 years stipendiary service by the time you retire, of which up to 3 years can be through a 'House for Duty' post.
+If both you and your spouse/partner are ordained, and together you have offered 15 years of stipendiary service through sequential appointments, we might also be able to help.